UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

 6. **Connect views**

 	1. ***Bar chart → lexis chart***

-		Use the bar chart as an interactive filter for the lexis chart.
+		- Use the bar chart as an interactive filter for the lexis chart.
 For example, when users click on the `female` option, only female politicians are shown in the lexis chart.
 Another click on an active option resets the filter.
+		- If arrows are currently highlighted, arrows are only deselected if the bar chart filters them out.
+For example, if Trudeau is selected in the lexis chart, and the `male` bar is selected, the arrow representing Trudeau is NOT deselected.

 	2. ***Bar chart → scatter plot***

-		Points in the scatter plot should not be hidden when a gender is selected.
+		- Points in the scatter plot should not be hidden when a gender is selected.
 Instead, you need to adjust the *fill opacity*.
 For instance, set the opacity to `0.7` for active and `0.15` for inactive points.
+        - If points in the scatter plot are highlighted, selecting a gender in the bar chart clears (unselects) highlighted points that are filtered out.
+(See bullet 2 of bar chart -> lexis chart)
+        - Remove interaction of filtered out points.
+Hovering over filtered out points no longer darkens or adds an outline, and you can no longer select them to be highlighted.
 Tooltips should only work on active points in the scatter plot.

 		 ![Active-Inactive](active_inactive.png?raw=true "Active-Inactive")

 	3. ***Scatter plot → lexis chart***

-		When users click on a point in the scatter plot, the fill colour changes and the politician is highlighted in the lexis chart.
-A second click resets everything.
+		- When users click on a point in the scatter plot, the fill colour changes and the politician is highlighted in the lexis chart.
+		- When users click on multiple points, they should all be highlighted.
+Clicking outside any point resets filtering entirely.

+   4. ***Lexis chart → scatter plot***
+        - When clicking on an arrow in the lexis chart, the corresponding point should also highlight in the scatter plot.
+Because we are filtering where the GDP is known, it is possible that clicking on some arrows will not have corresponding dots in the scatter plot.

 7. Add axis/chart **titles**.

 8. **Clean up**: Make sure to remove old code snippets that are not needed anymore.
 Add code comments and indent code consistently.

 9.  **Submit** your solution to Gradescope.

 **Requirements:**

 * SVG details
     * The SVG chart must have reasonable margins and general spacing so as to be easily legible, not too cluttered, and not too spread out
+* Dropdown filter
+    * You must use the supplied dropdown filter as the control to filter your chart
 * Lexis chart
     * The SVG chart must have an id of "lexis-chart"
     * Age is on the y-axis and year is on the x-axis